bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3><a href="wk5">Module/Week 5: CSS Floats and Positions</a></h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In Module 5, students will deepen their CSS knowledge by learning to write and publish CSS properties specifically for fonts, enhancing the typographic appeal of web content.
-This module also covers the intricacies of CSS floats and positions, teaching students how to effectively manipulate the layout and placement of elements on a webpage.
-A practical component involves transforming a basic vertical HTML navigation into a stylish, horizontal navigation bar, complete with techniques for centering it within the website.
-These skills are essential for students aiming to create visually compelling and user-friendly web interfaces with advanced CSS techniques.
+<p>In Module 5, students will deepen their CSS knowledge by learning to
+write and publish CSS properties specifically for fonts, enhancing the typographic appeal of web content.
+This module also covers the intricacies of CSS floats and positions, teaching students how to effectively manipulate the layout and placement of elements on a webpage.</p>
+<p>A practical component involves transforming a basic vertical
+HTML navigation into a stylish, horizontal navigation bar, complete with techniques for centering it within the website.
+These skills are essential for students aiming to create visually compelling and user-friendly web interfaces with advanced CSS techniques.</p>

 <p><small><small>10 lessons, 10 readings</small></small></p>